 The house is beautiful and well kept since it has historical significance and because it is a working restaurant.
 Unfortunately, it was closed when I went, but I walked around it and looked at the different historical plaques.

-All in all, I enjoyed my time in Salinas and look forward to when I can come back and spend more time here.
-I can honestly say that this is an excellent way to learn more about the famous author and California history while you are at it.
+I enjoyed my time in Salinas and look forward to when I can come back and spend more time here.
+I can honestly say that this is an excellent way to learn more about the famous author, and California history while you are at it.
 Be sure to check it out and let me know what you think in the comments.